gerard33/sony-bravia/README.md

 ## Information
 The plugin will show information from your Sony Bravia TV in Domoticz.
 It will work on Sony Bravia models 2013 and newer.
-Also tested on Sony Bravia X8509C and 55SD8505 with Android.
-(Although not sure yet it will work on all Android TV's, maybe some models need simple IP control.)
+Also tested on a number of Android models, see the list below.
+When using an Android you can enter 'Android' in the MAC field, so you can also switch the TV on via Domoticz.

 **Information on the TV channel and program are only showed when you use the built-in TV tuner.
 Otherwise for example HDMI1 will be shown.**